foundry-rs/book/src/forge/forge-std.md

 - `Vm.sol`: Up-to-date cheatcodes interface
 - `console.sol` and `console2.sol`: Hardhat-style logging functionality
-- `Test.sol`: Std-libraries, Dappsys Test, Hevm instance, and Hardhat console
+- `Test.sol`: A superset of DSTest containing standard libraries, a cheatcodes instance (`vm`), and Hardhat console

 Simply import `Test.sol` and inherit from `Test` in your test contract: